codatio/codat-docs/docs/expenses/sync-process/reimbursable-expense-transactions.md

                   "id":"an-id-to-a-customers-record",
                   "dataType":"customers"
                }
+            }
          ]
       }
    ]
 }
 ```

 ### Billable reimbursable expenses

-By marking an expenses as billable (`invoiceTo`), businesses can easily identify and allocate costs to specific customers or projects.
-This feature simplifies the process of invoicing clients for reimbursable expenses.
+By marking an expense as billable using the `invoiceTo` property, businesses can easily identify and allocate costs to specific customers or projects.
+This simplifies the process of invoicing clients for reimbursable expenses.

-If the `trackingRefs` references a `customer` (dataType: "customers") then the expense is not represented as billable.
+If the `trackingRefs` property references a `customer` (dataType: "customers") then the expense is not represented as billable.
 It is only billable if the 'invoiceTo' type is set to `customer`.
 For both of these the customer is referenced in the line item.

-### Multicurrency transfer transactions
+### Multicurrency transactions

 Sync for Expenses validates each reimbursable expense transaction involving foreign currency.
 We ensure that the combination of participating currencies will be accepted by the target accounting platform as a valid expense.
 You can read more about [expenses in foreign currency](/expenses/fx-management) and platform support for different transaction types.

-For reimbursable expenses, the currency of the expense (`bill`) is the currency of the supplier (the currency that the employee will be reimbursable in).
-If the employee needed to be reimbursed in a different currency, then they would need to set up a new supplier for the employee for each different currency needed.
+For reimbursable expenses, the currency of the expense is the currency of the supplier (so the currency that the employee will be reimbursed in).
+If the employee needs to be reimbursed in a different currency, they need to be set up as a new supplier for each required currency.

 ### Default tax rates